Gibberlings3/Keldorn_Romance/keldorn_rom/docs/readme-keldorn_rom.txt

 ==================================================
 IX.
 Version History
 ==================================================

+Version 8:
+-Corrected use of EET compatible global chapter variables.

 Version 7:
 -first rest lovetalk in ToB should trigger outside of the Pocket Plane, too.